hsponberg/destiny/README.md

 The browser admin page to configure mocks and interceptors is not available in production.
 Automated testing of the mobile app sometimes needs the ability to request a specific set of data.
 This is made possible in the request header.

-In order to use this functionality, the request header must contain a test authorization token, ```hsapi-test-auth```
+In order to use this functionality, the request header must contain a test authorization token, ```destiny-test-auth```

 This must match the ```testAuthToken``` configured in sails local.js or production.js

-Then any number of mocks may be specified, by passing in request header parameters in the format of ```hsapi-test-x``` where x starts at 1 and goes up to the number of mocks specified.
+Then any number of mocks may be specified, by passing in request header parameters in the format of ```destiny-test-x``` where x starts at 1 and goes up to the number of mocks specified.

 The value is a JSON string object that contains the following parameters